Goatmans Bridge in Haunted Texas

 3. Unexplained Noises: Visitors have reported hearing various mysterious noises, including strange growls, footsteps when nobody is around, or even the sound of a woman’s voice screaming in the distance.

-Related Haunted Stories: Lydias Bridge
+Related Haunted Stories: Witchs Bridge

 4. Unusual Feelings: Many visitors report feeling suddenly cold or noticing an unexplainable sense of dread or uneasiness upon approaching or standing on the bridge.